 One of the most remarkable and intensely interesting cases ever brought before a court of justice was tried and disposed of in our Circuit Court last week.
-The plaintiff, Ann Goddard, was a hand some young white woman, about twenty-one years of age, perfectly white, with long, luxuriant and straight hair, graceful and easy in manners, and having all the appearance of an accomplished and well-raised lady.
-Her features bore the highest marks of Figures perfection, and there was not did so.
-Unwilling to leave so abruptly, I expressed marks of European perfection, and there was not my desire to speak to Julia, the slightly colored the slightest indication of African blood in her lady who was keeping house for me, but the men, veins.
-She brought suit here for her freedom, alveins.
-She brought suit here for her freedom, alleging that she had been forcibly arrested by the of-ficers and lodged in the negro jail of the late James McMillan, under the claim of the defendant, Mary Goddard, that she was a slave, 'when in truth she complicated and delicate to explain here-I confess myself, for the time being, in rather an unpleasant predicament.
+The plaintiff, Ann Goddard, was a handsome young white woman, about twenty-one years of age, perfectly white, with long, luxuriant and straight hair, graceful and easy in manners, and having all the appearance of an accomplished and well-raised lady.
+Her features bere the highest marks of European perfection, and there was not the slightest indication of African blood in her veins.
+She brought suit here for her freedom, alleging that she had been forcibly arrested by the officers and lodged in the negro jail of the late James McMillan, under the claim of the defendant, Mary Goddard, that she was a slave, ' when in truth she was a free white woman.'
+The suit was brought nearly two years ago by predicament.
 But 'all's well that ends well.'
-I have found friends here who will not see me imposed upon, and if I succeed in recovering money now due me in the hands of a citizen of New Bedford, whom my father put under pledge to send me off on a whaling voyage, the probability is that I will return to Chicago within a few days.
-I bought Julia and her three children in Floyd co., Georgia, for seven thousand dollars (\$7000), The case was ably argued on both sides, and tion given by the result .- Maysville (Ky.)
-Eagle ARREST OF FUGITIVES.
+I have found friends here who will not see me imposed upon, and if I succeed in recovering money now due me in the hands of a citizen of New Bedford, whom my father put under pledge to send me off on a whaling voyage, the probability is that I will return to Chicago within a few days. was the exhibition of her own person for their in-spection, her counsel claiming that her appearance co., Georgia, for seven thousand dollars (\$7000), presumption thus being raised, of course the burden and took them with me to Chicago.
+According to of proof rested upon the defendant to prove her a Southern law, they were my property, and I conslave.
+An attempt was then made by the defendant. confer on them the boon of freedom-having paid for them out of my own legitimate means.
+On the lift inflance, before Judge Pitman of this airs and Pitman, of this city, and ness was introduced who was present at the birth of The case was ably argued on both sides, and ready received at, Chicago.
+My father paid the two men, who represented themselves as detective policemen, forty dollars for their services.
+Father is much mistaken when he says Julia is greatly my senior in age, and that she enticed me away from home.
+There is probably not more than six months difference between her age and my own. tion given by the result .- Maysville (Ky.)
+Eagle.
+ARREST OF FUGITIVES.

 A couple of runaway slaves, owned by Robert W. Ingraham, of Mason county, Ky., were captured in this city on Thursday evening, and sent across the river before they had half a chance to raise an objection.
-It seems that the 'boys,' who are fine, muscular fellows, of the deepest ebony color, and yal-ued at \$3000 upon other soil than that of Ohio, escaped from slavery some time last March, and im-mediately made their way to Canada, where they have since resided.
-Not content with securing their own freedom, however, they made arrange-ments in Mason county to run off some eight or ten others.
-With this view, they were in active correpondence with friends.
-Unfortunately for them, one of their letters, de tailing the conclusion of their plans, and naming the day they would arrive in this city, was intercepted, or fell into the hands of some person who gave in- New Bedford, Aug.
-24, 1858.

-From the Bowling Oreen (Va.)
+It seems that the 'boys,' who are fine, mus cular fellows, of the deepest ebony color, and val-ued at \$3000 upon other soil than that of Ohio, escaped from slavery some time last March, and im-mediately made their way to Canada, where they have since resided.
+Not content with securing their own freedom, however, they made arrangements in Mason county to run off some eight or ten others.
+With this view, they were in active correspondence with friends.
+Unfortunately for them, one of their letters, detailing the conclusion of their plans, and naming the day they would arrive in this city, was intercepted, or fell into the hands of some person who gave information to Mr. Ingraham, who made arrangements to capture his runaway chattels.
+With this view, he came to this city, and procured a warrant from From the Bowling Oreen (Va.)
 Gazette.